LIST: 35 Must-Visit Historical Places in the Philippines

 - Address: Brgy.
 Taluksangay, Zamboanga City

 Have you visited any of these historical landmarks in the Philippines?
-Do you know other fascinating historic places that we should add on this list?
+Do you know other fascinating historic places that we should add to this list?
 Make this your bucket list, and learn all about Filipino history through traveling!

 Follow the Out of Town Travel Blog on Facebook, Twitter, Instagram, and Pinterest if you want more travel and tech-related updates.